-The following Summary Compensation Table sets forth summary information concerning the compensation paid to our NEOs in years ending December 31, 2012, 2011, and 2010 for services to our Company in all capacities.
+The following Summary Compensation Table sets forth summary information concerning the compensation provided to our Named Executive Officers in years ending December 31, 2014, 2013, and 2012, for services to our Company in all capacities, with the exception of Mr. Brogna, whose total compensation is shown only for 2014, the year in which he was deemed an NEO.